Noxel43/SolidGame/README.md

 **Current Stage:** Finished the prototype for the floppy disk 3d model
 **Next step:** Print and test the floppy disk prototype with NFC stickers

+# About / Specifications
+Likely all of these will be using NFC (at least to start), so you will need the following hardware
+- NFC tags (I'm currently using NTAG213)
+- NFC Reader (Currently using RC522)
+- Arduino or other microcontroller (I am prototyping with Leonardo, however will switch to smaller ESP or custom PCB)

+You will need basic electronics knowledge, likely no programming you would need to do.
+In terms of software, I am currently prototyping using [Playnite](https://playnite.link/), an open source game launcher + a listening python script, however I am considering making my own simple software for ease, and you could use basically anything.
+The main thing this project is is the 3d models and art, as any software can really be used.

 # Roadmap:
 | Media types | Progress |
 | --- | --- |